WoitkeL/dorganalysis/README.md

 Note that the computation of a particular model can take long (several hours or days).
 There are several timeouts to limit the compute time.
 See `model.params.TimeLimit`

 # Citation
-If you find the tool useful, please cite the acompanion paper:
+If you find the tool useful, please cite the companion paper:

 ```
-Computing all persistent subspaces of a reaction-diffusion system, submitted, under review, 2023
+Peter, S., Woitke, L., Dittrich, P., Ibrahim, B. (2023).
+Computing all persistent subspaces of a reaction-diffusion system, JOURNAL, submitted, under review
 ```

 # References

+[1] Peter, S., Woitke, L., Dittrich, P., Ibrahim, B. (2023).
+Computing all persistent subspaces of a reaction-diffusion system, JOURNAL, submitted, under review

-[1] Peter, S., Ibrahim, B., & Dittrich, P. (2021).
+[2] Peter, S., Ibrahim, B., & Dittrich, P. (2021).
 Linking network structure and dynamics to describe the set of persistent species in reaction diffusion systems.
 SIAM Journal on Applied Dynamical Systems, 20(4), 2037-2076.

-[2] Computing all persistent subspaces of a reaction-diffusion system, submitted, under review, 2023